 - Sift clear powdered frit between to help eliminate bubbles.

 - Made for ceramics originally.

-- They are a pure pigment in a gel base and congeal in the bottle.
+- They are pure pigment in a gel base and congeal in the bottle.
 They need to be shaken up vigorously so that they are ready to use.

-- Color can be set at 1225 with a 20-minute hold so you can come back and work on top.
+- Color can be set at 1225 with 20-minute hold so you can come back and work on top.

 - These are NOT enamels, they are translucent underglazes made for ceramics originally.

-- They are a pure pigment in a gel base and congeal in the bottle.
+- They are pure pigment in a gel base and congeal in the bottle.
 They need to be shaken up vigorously so that they are ready to use.
 Darker colors tend to be much thicker and they may require a drop or two of water.

 - When using for brush strokes and loading 2 colors on the brush at the same time, both colors need to be the same consistency.
 So, if one is thicker than the other you need to thin the other to the same consistency.